AnetByju456/DecodeLabs-Internship/Project-3/README.md

 The goal of this project is to:

-- Connect a backend application to a MySQL database
+* Connect a backend application to a MySQL database
-- Design a database schema
+* Design and implement a relational database schema
-- Perform CRUD operations
+* Perform CRUD operations using SQL
-- Ensure proper data handling and validation
-- Store and retrieve data permanently
+* Store and retrieve data permanently
+* Establish relationships between entities using foreign keys
+* Build backend APIs that support future frontend integration

 ---

 ## Tech Stack

 ### Backend

-- Node.js
+* Node.js
-- Express.js
+* Express.js

 ### Database

-- MySQL
+* MySQL

 ### Packages Used

-- express
+* express
-- mysql2
+* mysql2
-- dotenv
+* dotenv

 ### API Testing

-- Postman
+* Postman

 ---

 ## Project Structure

 Project-3/
 │